efte/efte.js/README.md

 # efte.js

-The foundation js bridge for efte projects
+The foundation js bridge for efte projects, it provides js bridges that used in webview or browser (when you do local development).

 ## Install